Corneal Ulcer

 What Is a Corneal Ulcer?

-A corneal ulcer (also known as keratitis) is an open sore on the cornea — the clear, dome covering of the eye.
-The ulcer is an open sore that typically stems from an infection on the eye and creates noticeable discomfort.
-If left untreated, these ulcers can cause permanent damage to the eye and potentially require surgery.
+Also known as keratitis, a corneal ulcer is an open sore on the cornea — the clear, dome covering of the eye.
+The ulcer is an open sore that typically stems from an eye infection and creates noticeable discomfort.
+If left untreated, these ulcers can cause permanent damage to the eye.

 - Pus and discharge